 Hiking Off the Beaten Track

 Numerous hiking trails wind upward along the mountains that line the landscape.
 Expansive views of the coastline reward hikers, along with the added health benefits of fresh air and vitamin D. We recommend a three-hour round-trip hike on the coastline track into Ka’ena Point Reserve, an Albatross nesting area.
 The nesting season begins in November and continues through to the summer months.
-Our experience here was life changing as it was coupled with the conservation information provided by our resident Marine Biologist.
-Clare taught us about the human pressures reducing the number of mating Albatross pairs returning to Oahu each year.
+Our experience here was life changing as it was coupled with the conservation information about the human pressures reducing the number of mating Albatross pairs returning to Oahu each year.
 Impacts such as plastic pollution and increasing ocean storms due to climate change complicate the life cycle of these birds.
 However, one success story is the predator-proof fence erected by the Department of Land & Natural Resources in Hawaii to stop land dwelling predators raiding Albatross nests.
 It has had success in protecting the chicks each year and it is wonderful to see these magnificent birds up close.

 Snorkelling with Sharks